 Damage to College or anyone else's property (e.g., vehicle, mailbox, post, etc);

 Bodily injury to you or to anyone else.

 The Driver of the vehicle is personally responsible to file a Five College Accident Report within 24 hours or upon return of the vehicle to campus (owned or leased vehicles), whichever is sooner, whether the Driver was at-fault or not, or if the vehicle was broken into, hit by unknown vehicles (hit & run), or damaged while it was parked.
 The report must be sent to the "Key Auto Person" on your campus:

-- Physical Plant: Lisa Nawrocki - 585.2391 for all Fleet vehicles and college departments including Physical Plant, Dining Services, Campus Police, Athletics, Geology and Information Technology Services.
+Physical Plant: Lynn Pelland - 585.2391 for all Fleet vehicles and college departments including Physical Plant, Dining Services, Campus Police, Athletics, Geology and Information Technology Services.